fadden/CiderPress2/DiskArc/Arc/GZip-notes.md

 ### Filenames and Comments ###

 The specification mandates ISO-8859-1 characters for filenames and comments.
-Filenames must be forced to lower case if the original file resides on a case-insensitve filesystem.
+Filenames must be forced to lower case if the original file resides on a case-insensitive filesystem.
 (But see notes about the gzip utility, below.)
 The end-of-line character in comments is a single linefeed (0x0a).